vinta/awesome-python/README.md

 *Awesome game development libraries.*

 * [Pygame](http://www.pygame.org/news.html) - Pygame is a set of Python modules designed for writing games.
-* [Cocos2d](http://cocos2d.org/) - cocos2d is a framework for building 2D
-	games, demos, and other graphical/interactive applications.
+* [Cocos2d](http://cocos2d.org/) - cocos2d is a framework for building 2D games, demos, and other graphical/interactive applications.
 It is based on pyglet.
 * [PySDL2](http://pysdl2.readthedocs.org/en/latest/) - A ctypes based wrapper for the SDL2 library.
 * [Panda3D](https://www.panda3d.org/) - 3D game engine developed by Disney and maintained by Carnegie Mellon's Entertainment Technology Center.
 Written in C++, completely wrapped in Python.
 * [PyOgre](http://www.ogre3d.org/tikiwiki/PyOgre) - Python bindings for the Ogre 3D render engine, can be used for games, simulations, anything 3D.
 * [PyOpenGL](http://pyopengl.sourceforge.net/) - Python ctypes bindings for OpenGL and it's related APIs.

-## High Performance

-*Libraries for making Python faster.*

-* [Cython](http://cython.org/) - Optimizing Static Complier for Python.
-Uses type mixins to compile Python into C or C++ modules resulting in large performance gains.
-* [PyPy](http://pypy.org/) - An implmentation of Python in Python.
-The interpreter uses black magic to make Python very fast without having to add in additional type information.

 ## Logging